-It is the responsibility of the Town of North Branford to decide on appropriate management techniques to address nutrient loading through stormwater runoff to Cedar Pond.
+It is the responsibility for the Towns of North Branford and Branford to decide on appropriate management techniques to address nutrient loading through stormwater runoff to Cedar and Linsley Ponds.
 The Connecticut Department of Environmental Protection will be available to provide technical assistance to the town.